maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 Now that we have Mobvious set up, here is how we will use it.

 To begin we will add a bit of [Ryan Bates mobile solution][Ryan Bates] to our Mobvious implementation.
 Part of his solution creates a new mime type, *:mobile*, and uses a *before_filter* to test if an incoming request is mobile.
-If true, the *before_filter* sets the mime type to *:mobile* and only files named with the "*.mobile.haml*" extension are served to mobile requests.
+If true, the *before_filter* sets the mime type to *:mobile* and only files named with the *.mobile.haml* extension are served.

 To do this in our application in conjunction with Mobvious, we add the following *before_filter* and private method *prepare_for_mobile* to *application_controller.rb*: